4commerce-technologies-AG/rvm-mini/README.md

 ## Ruby releases and this repo management

-This repo will have a number of branches to give you an easy option to preselect the ruby release to install without changing files or adding additional install parameters.

-#### Branch ruby-x.x.x

-The branch is numbered as the corresponding ruby version, e.g. `ruby-2.2.1` has defined ruby version 2.2.1 as default.

 #### Branch master

 The master branch will try to always direct to the latest available realease.
 If there are important functional extensions to rvm-mini the version branches get updates as well.

+#### Branch ruby-x.x.x

+The branch is numbered as the corresponding ruby version, e.g. `ruby-2.2.1` has defined ruby version 2.2.1 as default.

 #### Default ruby version